Big Apple? NY loses House seat by thin slice in census count

 The state’s population grew by more than 4% over the past decade, according to the 2020 census, but that increase didn’t keep pace with larger gains in other parts of the country.

 The final calculation of winners and losers in the race for representation was incredibly close.
-If just 89 more people had been counted in New York, it would have held on to all 27 of its current seats in congress, according to Kristin Koslap, senior technical expert for 2020 Census Apportionment.
+If just 89 more people had been counted in New York, and no other states counted more residents, it would have held on to all 27 of its current seats in congress, according to Kristin Koslap, senior technical expert for 2020 Census Apportionment.

 “There were 435 seats.
 The last seat went to Minnesota and New York was next in line,” Koslap said in a news conference announcing the change.
 “If you do the algebra equation that determines how many they would have needed, it’s 89 people.”